sucksass/swm/README.md

 "swm" is an independent reconstructed project.

-The jokes, AI marketing, name, and general aesthetic are intentional parody.

 It is not affiliated with, endorsed by, or a project of suckless or the developers of "dwm".

 No DWM source code was used as implementation material for this project.